jasonumiker/shibboleth3-aws-duo-config/README.md

 ## Future plans
 Things to come for this project include:
+1. CloudFormation templates to roll this all out including the CodeBuild and getting it running on ECS or on raw EC2
 1. Support for more MFA plugins/types including at least Google Authenticator or opting-out of MFA to just use Passwords if you want
-1. CloudFormation templates to roll this out including one for setting up EC2 instances to run this container and another for Deploying it to ECS
-1. A Codebuild config to allow you to build the config and container automagically
 1. Enable Kerberos login instead of username/password using SPNEGO - https://wiki.shibboleth.net/confluence/display/IDP30/SPNEGOAuthnConfiguration
 1. Set up the IdP to externalise its state to an RDS or ElastiCache to remove the need for ALB stickiness